CincyTech/writing-developer-job-postings/style-guide.md

 This document is an attempt to summarize what we, the cincytech slack community feel is a good job description for jobs in software development.
-It is not meant to be exhaustive or authoritative, instead it is merely a set of principles to keep in mind when you are writing the job to find the perfect person you need for the job.
+It is not meant to be exhaustive or authoritative, instead it is merely a set of principles to keep in mind when you are writing the job description to find the perfect person you need for the job.

 ## Anatomy of a good job description